gabrielolv/salesforce-error-event-log/README.md

+The Salesforce Error Event Log is a scalable and asynchronous error logging framework designed for Salesforce environments.
+Leveraging Platform Events, it captures and records error and event logs, enabling efficient monitoring and debugging of Apex code.
+This solution facilitates real-time error tracking and supports integration with external monitoring systems, enhancing the observability of your Salesforce applications.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.